GlareDB/glaredb.github.io/index.md

 ![Where GlareDB fits](/assets/images/where-glaredb-fits.png)

-Where ever you need it too!
+Wherever you need it too!
 GlareDB brings a complete, fully featured data analytics engine to wherever you're working with data.
 Use glare do be: